The Chain: Release and reception

 "The Chain" has received favourable reviews from music critics.
 In his 1977 review for Rumours, Bud Scoppa wrote in Phonograph Record that the song was a "powerful heart-break-rocker credited to the whole band".
 The Guardian and Paste ranked the song number ten and number one, respectively, on their lists of the 30 greatest Fleetwood Mac songs.
 Billboard placed the song sixth out of eleven on its list ranking every track on Rumours, calling the song a cornerstone of Fleetwood Mac's discography and highlighting the "heartbeat-like bass drum" and John McVie's bass playing during the coda.

 In 1997, Fleetwood Mac released a live album called The Dance, which featured the reunion of the Rumours-era Fleetwood Mac members.
+The live version of "The Chain" was released to US active rock stations on 23 September 1997.
 That album's rendition of "The Chain" reached number 30 on the Billboard Mainstream Rock Tracks chart.
 Additionally, the studio version began appearing on the British charts in 2009, where it debuted at number 94.
 Two years later, the song achieved a new peak position of number 81.
 Since then, "The Chain" has returned to the British charts on several occasions; in 2025, it surpassed its old peak position by reaching number 67 in the UK.
-The song has been certified quadruple platinum by the British Phonographic Industry (BPI) for sales and streams of over 2,400,000 units.
+The song has been certified 6× Platinum by the British Phonographic Industry (BPI) for sales and streams of over 3,600,000 units.